 Have you ever seen an animal that has myostatin deficiency ?
 Those of you that are interested in building muscle would be even more interested to see one.
 The animals with myostatin deficiency can grow to enormous proportions of muscle mass with very low percentage of body fat.
 A human with very low levels of myostatin would probably look like a top level bodybuilder.

-Myostatin is a protein that when secreted in the organism, has the ability to suppress muscle growth and differentiation.
+Myostatin (a.k.a. growth differentiation factor 8 or GDF8) is a myokine protein, produced and released by skeletal muscle cells.
+When secreted in the organism, it has the ability to suppress muscle cell growth and differentiation.
 For bodybuilders, it’s important to know how to control the secretion of myostatin and hormones like cortisol in order to maximize their muscle building potential.

 From a biological point of view, the primary function of myostatin is the control of metabolism in order to support the immune system.
 I’m sure professionals would like the things to be the other way around – muscle anabolism over the needs of the immune system.

 The scientists have found that when there is an infection in the body, muscle growth is compromised because of the increased secretion of myostatin.

 The infection leads to inflammation that automatically triggers the production of this protein in the blood.
 Muscle cells cannot grow or multiply during these conditions, because the priority of the organism at that moment is the immune system, rather than muscle growth.

 This means that amino acids are used in immune system processes and not as building blocks during inflammations.
 In fact, too much of this muscle growth suppressing protein can ruin a well build physique.

 When basic training and diet become your second nature and everything is in check – muscle growth happens.
 In a similar way myostatin can work for you, not against you.